 The Commissioner is supported by a small team provided by the Department of Industry, Science, Energy and Resources.
 This team comprises an Executive Officer, a Complaints Officer and an Administrative Assistant.

 Office Location and Contact Details

-The Office of the National Wind Farm Commissioner (now known as the Australian Energy Infrastructure Commissioner) is located in Melbourne's central business district.
+The Office of the Australian Energy Infrastructure Commissioner is located in Melbourne's central business district.
 The Office can be contacted via:

 Toll-free telephone: 1800 656 395